 Tie finished goods to units for ordering

-Note: If your goods are make-to-order, then they are considered non-produced bundles.
-If you assemble or manufacture goods, then they should be set up as produced bundles.
-Read more here about setting up produced and non-produced bundles.
+Note: If your goods are make-to-order, then they are considered bundles.
+If you assemble or manufacture goods, then they should be set up as assemblies.
+Read more here about setting up bundles and assemblies.